hrithikthakur/hrithikthakur/README.md

 - I graduated this July in AI & CS from the Universeity of Edinburgh.
 - I love coding, engineering, and design.
-- When not unraveling the complexities of this world, you can find me reading, hiking, or just chilling out with people.
+- When not unraveling the complexities of this world, you can find me reading, cooking, or just chilling out with people.

 </details>